JackieBinya/jacqueline-binya-website/content/posts/javascript/closures-scope-and-all-the-good-stuff-about-js.md

 Closures are functions which have references to variables in their lexical environment.

 Lets reconsider the screenshot provided above, when the file is executed internally what happens is that the javascript engine parses _main.js_ line by line.
 When it reaches the point in the script where the _outer_ function is invoked it creates a context associated with it.
-When it eventually executes the _inner_ function is creates an execution context associated with it as well.
-Now as it was verified about the variables of the _outer_ function are always accessible inside the _inner_ function, even when the outer function's execution context has been removed from memory.
+When the javascript engine eventually executes the _inner_ function is creates an execution context associated with it as well.
+Now as it was verified above, the variables of the _outer_ function are always accessible inside the _inner_ function, even when the outer function's execution context has been removed from memory.
 Let's see how that is possible:

 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1600121543/js-closures-tut/closures_bdxhjn.png" alt="Closures example">

-So, essentially we have seen that the _inner_ function (which is a closure ) is invoked its execution context's contains a reference to the _outer_ function's variables.
+So, we have seen that when the _inner_ function (which is a closure ) is invoked its execution context's contains a reference to the _outer_ function's variables which has already been returned.

+_It is my hope that this article has helped you understand closures in javascript._

-_Happy Coding !!!_
+_Happy Coding  😉!!!_